University Counseling Centers: Pros and Cons to Consider

 If university counseling clinics sound appealing to you, there are very few reasons you shouldn’t reach out to one and give it a try.
 Even if it ends up not being a good fit, you can usually get great information and referrals from the clinic staff.

-That said, there are a few cases when a university counseling clinic probably won’t be able to meet your needs.
+That said, there are a few cases when a university community counseling clinic probably won’t be able to meet your needs.

 HEADS UP